18–21st May 2017

 ANNUAL GENERAL MEETING

-Our 2017 AGM will be held at the beginning of the IPPS conference in Pukekohe, along with the 2017 RNZIH Awards and the Banks Memorial Lecture.
+Our 2017 AGM was held at the beginning of the IPPS conference in Pukekohe, along with the 2017 RNZIH Awards and the Banks Memorial Lecture.

 Venue: Pukekohe Park Events Centre, 222–250 Manukau Rd, Pukekohe 2120.